TEXT-S&P summary: Akzo Nobel N.V.

 Rationale

-N.V.
-(Akzo) reflect Standard & Poor's Ratings Services' view of the company's
+reflect what Standard & Poor's Ratings Services views as the company's "strong" business risk

-coatings segments have low capital intensity with a portfolio of major brands,
+coatings segments enjoy low capital intensity with a portfolio of major brands, while demand has

+well positioned, in particular in China, where it aims to double sales to EUR3 billion over the

-Asia (mostly China).
-Key risks, however, are the company's exposure to the
+medium term.
+Relative weaknesses, however, are the company's exposure to the global economic